 This is a complicated question.
 Generally speaking, with the form of aluminum grinders today, they are not safe for you.
 This is a bold statement from a grinder manufacturer that actually chooses to incorporate aluminum in their products.
-Make no mistake—our products are different than any other grinder out there, as the main parts are buffered by a plastic grinder.
+Make no mistake—our products are different than any other grinder out there, as the main parts are buffered by a plastic buffering ring.

 Aluminum is a soft material and very common in the making of cannabis grinders.
 Take a close look at the bottom of your grinder.
 You should be able to see the tool path markings, such as those shown in the image below.

 Under the Federal Food, Drug, and Cosmetic Act (Chapter VII, section 721), color additives, except for coal tar hair dyes, are subject to FDA approval before they may be used in food, drugs, or cosmetics, or in medical devices that come in contact with the bodies of people or animals for a significant period of time.
 The following resources are related to the use of color additives in FDA-regulated products.

 ANODIZED ALUMINUM HERB GRINDERS